JetBrains/teamcity-dotcover/README.md

 `dotnet msbuild /t:VSTest`

-### It is important to note:
+### Important notes

-* you should avoid specifying code coverage options in runners because of the [TeamCity dotCover integration package](https://www.nuget.org/packages/TeamCity.dotCover) already runs your tests under dotCover
+* Avoid specifying code coverage options in runners because the [TeamCity dotCover integration package](https://www.nuget.org/packages/TeamCity.dotCover) already runs your tests under dotCover.
-* the gathering of code coverage statistics is turned off in the case when the tests are not running under TeamCity (for instance when tests are running locally)
+* The gathering of code coverage statistics is turned off when tests are not running under TeamCity (for instance when tests are running locally).